Frequently Asked Questions

 1) Talk to local singers that you admire and ask about their teachers.
 Are there any choirs, soloists, or even musicals/operas in your area?
 If yes, when you hear a singer that sounds great (e.g. they can do things that you know it took lessons to learn) ask the singer for the name and number of her/his teacher.
 You should be able to gather at least three names for teachers this way.
 (Warning: sometimes these singers will see you as an opportunity to make extra money and will try to convince you to take lessons from them.
 Be very careful when this happens.
 You want to take lessons from an experienced teacher with references, not just a singer who wants to make extra money.
 Teaching is a skill -- and just because someone can sing doesn't mean they can teach.)

 2) Ask local colleges/universities/schools for the names and numbers of singing instructors.
 Be certain that the instructor ONLY teaches singing.
 (I had a student who took singing lessons from a saxophone teacher and almost lost her voice!)
-Be persistent, and don't rule out schools that are not in your neighborhood.
-The teacher may wind up living and teaching from their home near you.
-Many commute quite far to teach at a school!
+Be persistent, and don't rule out schools that are not in your neighborhood, as some teachers commute quite far to teach at a school!

 4) Interview.
 Thought you were done?
 Not yet!
 Here's the most important part: interview all of your potential teachers carefully over the phone.
 Use a list of questions you've prepared.
 You should be able to discover whether you'll enjoy your lessons and will learn to sing well from those phone conversations.